Chapter 6 Model Interpretation

 Now, as the first division tends to be the most important in terms of predicting the outcome, we can see that disp and cyl seem to be the most important variables in the model.

-6.1.2 Permutation-based feature importance
+6.1.2 Permutation-based variable importance

 1. Fit the model to the data.